bibekuchiha/SQL-PROJECTS/Marketing Attribution/README.md

 # Project Assignment: Marketing Attribution

+CoolTShirts sells shirts of all kinds, as long as they are T-shaped and cool.
+Recently, CTS started a few marketing campaigns to increase website visits and purchases.
+Using touch attribution, they’d like to map their customers’ journey: from initial visit to purchase.
+They can use that information to optimize their marketing campaigns

 CoolTShirts, an innovative apparel shop, is running a bunch of marketing campaigns.
 In this project, we’ll be answering these questions about their campaigns: